 Have you ever thought about your spending habits, wealth management awareness, and checked your investment knowledge.

 It’s interesting but true, there is a board game called cash flow game which will open your mindset regarding issues of your financial life.

-My friends don’t think that I am suggesting this game for your kids in parenting section.
+My friends don’t think that I am suggesting this game for your kids in the parenting section.

-Abang Abu, an entrepreneur, founder of Now Asia, is quite known for his trainings and financial courses is Singapore and Malaysia. .
+Abang Abu, an entrepreneur, founder of Now Asia, is quite known for his training and financial courses in Singapore and Malaysia.
 He has a deep commitment towards young people’s success in entrepreneurship and financial intelligence.

 Enjoy playing this money game!

 Promoting Excellence in Women!

 Follow Womenlines on Social Media